Project status: Closed

-Over the last three years the ACT Active Ageing Framework has set the priorities for our work to promote Canberra as an age friendly city.
-As this Framework is finalised we wanted to hear from senior Canberrans about what makes Canberra age friendly, and what is needed to ensure that as our city expands, Canberra continues to develop as an age friendly city – a city Canberrans are proud to call home, no matter what their age may be.
+From 2016 to 2018, the ACT Active Ageing Framework has set the priorities for our work to promote Canberra as an age friendly city.
+As this Framework was finalised we wanted to hear from senior Canberrans about what makes Canberra age friendly, and what is needed to ensure that as our city expands, Canberra continues to develop as an age friendly city – a city Canberrans are proud to call home, no matter what their age may be.

 Your views are being used to:

 The results of the Age Friendly City Survey have provided us with information on key areas for further exploration and areas to address as the next stages of our work on supporting the continued development of Canberra as an age friendly city progresses.

 The views expressed by senior Canberrans also informed the development of an Age Friendly Statement of Commitment, Age-Friendly Canberra - A Vision for Our City.